-When you buy a vehicle on credit, your creditor retains important rights to the vehicle until you have made your last payment.
+When you buy a vehicle on credit, your creditor retains important rights to the vehicle until you have made your last payment in full.
 These rights are established by the contract you signed and by state law.
 The failure to make timely payments carries serious consequences.
 One of these consequences is that your creditor may have the right to repossess or take back your car without going to court or without warning you in advance.
 However, state law does place limits on how the creditor may repossess a vehicle and resell it to reduce or eliminate the debt.
 (Bankruptcy may also affect the repossession of a vehicle and you should consult your attorney.)
 If you find you cannot make your car payments, consider the following:

 What is default?